 By Joanne Jeffries.
 Last Updated 6th April 2022.
 Welcome to our guide where we will be providing free legal advice on crane accident claims.
 Throughout the duration of this guide, you will find free legal advice regarding making a can accident claim as well as crane accident statistics.
 We aim to answer questions such as “What are the 4 most common crane accidents?” and “How do I know if I could claim?’
 You will also gain a greater understanding of how a personal injury solicitor could offer to handle your claim under a No Win No Fee agreement.

-If you were involved in a crane accident and sustained injuries whether slight or catastrophic leaving your incapacitated and the incident was wholly or partly the fault of a third party, you could be entitled to file a personal injury claim for the pain, suffering, damages and out of pocket expenses you incurred through no fault of your own.
+If you were involved in a crane accident and sustained injuries whether slight or catastrophic leaving your incapacitated and the incident was wholly or partly the fault of a third party, you could be entitled to file a personal injury claim for the pain, suffering, loss of amenity, damages and out of pocket expenses you incurred through no fault of your own.